 Other aromachemicals also play their parts in the construction of L'Origan: eugenol, methyl ionone, vetiveryl acetate, musk ketones, heliotropin, cinnamic alcohol and nitromusks.

 In addition to the ambreine accord, L'Origan features six other specially compounded bases: Dianthine (Chuit Naef/Firmenich), Iralia (Firmenich), Coralys (Samuelson/Naef/Firmenich), Foin Rigaud (De Laire), Flonol (De Laire), and Bouvardia (Schimmel/de Laire).
-The original formula also included Chiris floral absolutes of tuberose, jasmine, and orange blossom.
+The original formula also included Chiris natural floral absolutes of precious tuberose, jasmine, and orange blossom.

 Dianthine lends a spicy, carnation bouquet, while Iralia forms sweet, floral woody notes on a methyl ionone base.
-The marriage of these two notes was used successfully in the Coty perfume L'Ambre Antique.
+The marriage of these two notes was also used successfully in the Coty perfume, L'Ambre Antique.
 The Foin Rigaud was a new mown hay synthetic, Flonol is an orange flower-neroli base, Eugenol intensifies the clove like facet of carnation while Bouvardia provided a jasmine effect in the heart of the fragrance.
 Coralys helped to give the perfume it's powerful Oriental vibe.

 A 1931 chemistry book gives the following ingredients to create the L'Origan type perfume: